nasa/trick/docs/documentation/building_a_simulation/Model-Source-Code.md

 ##### Trick Version Compatibility

 Trick is always changing.
 The interface to Trick functions may change with each major version.
-Sometimes even minor version upgrades changes the interface.
-When Trick builds model source code it includes -DTRICK_VER=<version> and -DTRICK_MINOR=<minor_version> to the TRICK_CFLAGS and TRICK_CXXFLAGS.
+Sometimes even minor version upgrades change the interface.
+When Trick builds model source code, it includes -DTRICK_VER=<version> and -DTRICK_MINOR=<minor_version> to the TRICK_CFLAGS and TRICK_CXXFLAGS.
 This allows developers to key off the Trick version in model source code.
 If there are any compile issues dependent on Trick version, this #define may be useful.

 [Continue to Environment Variables](Environment-Variables)